-Additionally, many children who grow up in households where domestic violence is present may themselves become perpetrators or victims of domestic violence as adults.
+Additionally, children who grow up in households where domestic violence is present may become perpetrators or victims.
+Millions of Americans deal with domestic violence.
+When violence is a factor in your child custody case or decision to divorce, the situation becomes incredibly complex and possibly traumatic.

-Domestic violence is a complicated issue, and people experiencing domestic violence often have many questions about how the law can help them move forward.
+People experiencing domestic violence often have many questions about how the law can help them.
 Jonathan Breeden has the knowledge and experience to answer your questions and represent your interests no matter your family law needs.

-When individuals refer to domestic violence hearings, they are usually talking about hearings for protective orders.
-If you were harmed by someone you have a personal relationship with, you can ask for a domestic violence protective order (DVPO), also known as a 50B order.
+When individuals refer to domestic violence hearings, they usually talk about hearings for protective orders.
+If you were harmed by someone you have a personal relationship with, you could ask for a domestic violence protective order (DVPO), also known as a 50B order.

-An attorney can help you obtain a protective order right away.
-If you have initial evidence of domestic violence and the harm another person caused you, then you can obtain an ex parte order without the other person being present.
-This is a temporary order that is put into place until you can go through a hearing with the other person there.
+When evidence of domestic violence exists, you can obtain an ex parte order without the other person being present.
+This is a temporary order, put into place until you go through a hearing with the other person there.

-At the full DVPO hearing, the other individual has the right to defend themselves against your accusations.
-You must prove the domestic violence occurred, and that your safety requires the DVPO.
-If you provide the necessary amount of evidence, then the judge will order a long-term restraining order for up to one year.
+At the full DVPO hearing, the other individual has the right to defend themselves.
+You must prove the domestic violence occurred and that your safety requires the DVPO.
+If you provide the necessary evidence, the judge will order a long-term restraining order for up to one year.
 This order is renewable in the future.

 If the singular or multiple instances of domestic violence caused you physical injuries, then you may choose to sue your abuser for compensation.
 This is a separate legal proceeding from obtaining a protective order or any criminal proceedings related to the situation.

-If you wish to pursue a civil claim against your abuser, you need to work with an experienced domestic violence attorney.
-A personal injury claim can require a number of meetings and court hearings.
-They can take months or more than a year.
-A lawyer will explain what you should expect during a personal injury case, and they will ensure you are prepared for any hearing you must attend.
+If you wish to pursue a civil claim against your abuser, you need to work with an experienced attorney.
+A personal injury claim can require several meetings and court hearings, not to mention collecting and presenting evidence.
+A lawyer will explain what you should expect and ensure you are prepared.

-If you seek a divorce from your abuser, or you share children with the person and need to ask for custody, you should work with an attorney for divorce who will prepare you for how domestic violence allegations impact family matters.
+If you seek a divorce from your abuser, or you share children and need to ask for custody, you should work with a divorce attorney with experience in similar cases who can articulate how domestic violence impacted your family.

-In either a divorce or child custody matter, you can expect multiple court hearings.
-Some of these you must attend, and others your domestic violence attorney can attend and represent you.
-By having an experienced attorney on your side, you can get through these difficult processes as smoothly as possible.
+In either a divorce or custody matter, you can expect multiple hearings.
+Some of these you must attend, and others your attorney can represent you.